awsdocs/aws-doc-sdk-examples/javav2/usecases/CreatingSpringRedshiftRest/Readme.md

 ### RetrieveItems class

 The following Java code represents the **RetrieveItems** class that retrieves data from the **Work** table.
-In this example, notice the use of parameters used with the SQL statement Parameters is a list of [SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) objects.
+In this example, notice the use of parameters used with the SQL statement.
+Parameters is a list of [SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/model/SqlParameter.html) objects.

 ```java
 package com.aws.rest;